Tom94/practical-path-guiding/README.md

 - General
   - Changed the Visual Studio 2010 project to a Visual Studio 2013 project to make our integrator compile.
   - Removed the Irawan BSDF to make mitsuba compile under newer GCC versions.
-  - Always enabled the ADT_WORKAROUND in `ply_parser.hpp` to make mitsuba compile under newer GCC versions.
+  - Fixed various issues of the PLY parser to make mitsuba compile under newer GCC versions and clang.

 ### Modifications to nanogui